oleteacher/rate-limiter-php/README.md

 # Rate Limiter in PHP
-A simple, pure PHP implementation of a rate limiter.
+A pure PHP implementation of a rate limiter.

 ## Features
 - Limit the number of requests within a specific time period.